csumathdyj/libdigest-hmac-sha256-cxx11/README.md

 use pbkdf2_sha256 function.
 Additional password hashing functions similar as system crypt (3) function can be used.

-To encrypt plain text or decript cipher text with AES-GCM, use cipher::aes\_type class and cipher::gcm\_type class.
+To encrypt plain text or to decrypt cipher text with AES-GCM, use cipher::aes\_type class and cipher::gcm\_type class.
+Current Galois/Counter mode implementation can treat 128 bits blocks only.

 They calculate from the sequences of byte-oriented input data as a std::string to call add member function repeatedly.